youmahmy/security-automation-portfolio/Kubernetes Security/Falco Auto-Quarantine Project/README.md

 ![Initial Falco Rule](assets/03-old-falco-rule.png)

 ### 3. Deploying the Falco Rule
-I transfered the YAML to my Ubuntu VM environment and applied the rule.
-After applying the ConfigMap, the Falco DaemonSet was restarted to ensure the new ruleset loaded correctlyL
+The YAML was transferred to my Ubuntu VM environment and applied.
+After applying the ConfigMap, the Falco DaemonSet was restarted to ensure the new ruleset loaded correctly:

 ![Deploying Falco Rule](assets/04-falco-rule-deployment.png)

 ### 4. Streaming Falco Logs via the Rule
-I then streamed the Falco logs in real-time:
+I then streamed the Falco logs in real-time with `kubectl logs -l app.kubernetes.io/name=falco -n falco -c falco -f`:

 ![Initial Falco Stream](assets/05-falco-rule-applied.png)